factomatic/factom-did-ui/README.md

 ### Factom Testnet
 A live version on the Factom testnet is available at [https://factomatic.github.io/factom-did-ui](https://factomatic.github.io/factom-did-ui).

-It enabled a seamsless creation of DIDs, without the usage of any cryptocurrency.
+It enables a seamsless creation of DIDs, without the usage of any cryptocurrency.

 ### Factom Mainnet
 Coming soon!